hentrymartin/Seek-Sample/README.md

 ```

 display - The string to show in the front end application

-discountRate - The percentage rate with respect to original price
+discountRate - The percentage rate to multiply with the original price to get the discounted price

 ```
 A simple calculation is
 original - 26999
-offer is 3 for 2 - which means that (2/3 of original price) * quantity
-so discountRate will be 2/3 ie 0.6666666666666666
+offer is 3 items for the price of 2 - which means that (2/3 of original price) * quantity so discountRate will be 2/3 ie 0.6666666666666666
 ```